-Never operate this ATV on any public street, road or highway, even a dirt or gravel one.
-In many states it is illegal to operate ATVs on public streets, roads and highways.
+Never operate this vehicle on any public street, road or highway, even a dirt or gravel one.
+In many states or provinces it is illegal to operate ATVs on public streets, roads or highways.

-Operating this ATV without wearing an approved helmet, eye protection and protective clothing.
+Riding this vehicle without wearing an approved helmet, eye protection and protective clothing.